Buying a domain name might not be a top priority when you are starting out.

 So when your domain is approaching its expiry date you will be sent several renewal notifications inviting you to renew your domain registration in advance of the expiry date.
 Typically these are sent 90 days, 60 days, 30 days, 10 days and on expiry so you get plenty of notice.

-What happens if your domain expires and you haven’t renewed it?
+What happens if my domain expires and I haven’t renewed it?

 However, sometimes people forget or they are away when the domain expires or maybe their contact details are not up to date and they haven’t received the renewal reminders.